Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Abstract

 \section{Abstract}

-The traditional path to a software engineering career involves a post-secondary diploma in Software Engineering, Computer Science, or a related field.
-However, many software engineers take a non-traditional path to their career, starting from other industries or fields of study.
-This paper proposes a study on barriers faced by software engineers with non-traditional educational and occupational backgrounds, and possible mitigation strategies for those barriers.
-We propose a two-stage methodology, consisting of an exploratory study, followed by a validation study.
-The exploratory study will involve a grounded-theory-based qualitative analysis of relevant Reddit data to yield a framework around the barriers and possible mitigation strategies.
-These findings will then be validated using a survey in the validation study.
-Making software engineering more accessible to those with non-traditional backgrounds will not only bring about the benefits of functional diversity, but also serves as a method of filling in the labour shortages of the software engineering industry.
+The traditional path to a software engineering career usually involves a post-secondary diploma in Software Engineering, Computer Science, or a related field.
+However, many individuals working as software engineers take a non-traditional path to their careers, starting from other industries or fields of study.
+This paper explores the barriers that individuals with non-traditional educational and occupational backgrounds face when pursuing a software engineering career and proposes potential strategies to overcome those barriers.
+A two-stage methodology was used, consisting of an exploratory study followed by a follow-up survey.
+The exploratory study consisted of a grounded-theory-based qualitative analysis of relevant Reddit data to yield a framework around the barriers and possible mitigation strategies.
+These findings were then supplemented through a follow-up survey.
+Understanding these barriers and what strategies could be effective is an important step towards making software engineering more accessible to individuals with non-traditional backgrounds.
+In addition to fostering functional diversity, this might also serve to tackle labor shortages within the software engineering industry.